-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
-Action to regain (if amber or red) Communication Actions Lead Officer, Hilary Makin Deliver a campaign with partners about nature recovery and climate emergency in the context of the National Park and surrounding area with 2,000+ people/organisations pledging to take action for nature/climate change.
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
+Action to regain (if amber or red) Communication Actions Lead Officer, Hilary Makin Through our communications: Deliver a campaign with partners about nature recovery and climate emergency in the context of the National Park and surrounding area with 2,000+ people/organisations pledging to take action for nature/climate change.
 Continue to deliver wildlife campaign to highlight biodiversity and special qualities of the Forest engaging 100,000 in our messages.
 Trial with rangers and partners a shorter 'caring for the forest code' and measure if new messages help drive behaviour change.
 Increase numbers signing up to receive our communications by 20%

-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
-Action to regain (if amber or red) Communication Actions Lead Officer, Jim Mitchell Support organisations with face-to-face public and visitor-facing roles to be ambassadors for the Forest, improving their own sustainability communicate 'caring for' messages to visitors, including encouraging car-free visits, working directly with 5+ businesses, 5+ accommodation providers, 8+ local information points and visitor centres Complete Our past, Our Future Historic routes and Past Pathways interpretation
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
+Action to regain (if amber or red) Communication Actions Lead Officer, Jim Mitchell Through training and on-site interpretation: Support organisations with face-to-face public and visitor-facing roles to be ambassadors for the Forest, improving their own sustainability communicate 'caring for' messages to visitors, including encouraging car-free visits, working directly with 5+ businesses, 5+ accommodation providers, 8+ local information points and visitor centres Complete Our past, Our Future Historic routes and Past Pathways interpretation

-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
-Action to regain (if amber or red) Communication Actions More people from more diverse backgrounds benefitting from first-hand and meaningful experience of the National Park's nature and landscape.
-(Lead Officer, Jim Mitchell) At least four local sites or walking routes to be identified and improved Deliver guided walking and cycling including 190 cycling sessions for up to 400 participants through PedAll (external funding dependant) and a Walking Festival focussed on understanding the special qualities of the National Park Work with the bus operator and drivers to manage and promote the three New Forest Tour routes, maintaining satisfaction ratings of at least 4.5 out of 5 and overall financial viability Encourage use of the train, bus, cycling, walking and the New Forest Tour as alternatives to driving through face-to-face engagement by the travel ambassador service (target of 4,000 people spoken with at Brockenhurst station by seasonal travel ambassadors).
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
+Action to regain (if amber or red) Communication Actions More people from more diverse backgrounds benefitting from first- hand and meaningful experience of the National Park's nature and landscape.
+(Lead Officer, Jim Mitchell) Through sustainable access and transport: At least four local sites or walking routes to be identified and improved Deliver guided walking and cycling including 190 cycling sessions for up to 400 participants through PedAll (external funding dependant) and a Walking Festival focussed on understanding the special qualities of the National Park Work with the bus operator and drivers to manage and promote the three New Forest Tour routes, maintaining satisfaction ratings of at least 4.5 out of 5 and overall financial viability Encourage use of the train, bus, cycling, walking and the New Forest Tour as alternatives to driving through face-to-face engagement by the travel ambassador service (target of 4,000 people spoken with at Brockenhurst station by seasonal travel ambassadors).

-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
-Action to regain (if amber or red) Communication Actions Lead Officer, Jim Mitchell Through a strong partnership with the health sector and local communities: Facilitate our activities to benefit health: walking, cycling, volunteering, connection to nature and wild play Deliver a regional and a local workshop / conference to raise awareness of the benefit of nature to health and facilitate access to nature-based health solutions Facilitate a health fellowship with Health Education England to develop initiatives to benefit young people's health and wellbeing Support New Forest walking for health scheme enabling 10,000 hours to be spent walking for health Walking for health and volunteering schemes adversely affected by Covid-19 Lead Officer, Jim Mitchell Through a better understanding of our existing and potential audiences and methods of delivery: Clarify which audiences are under-represented among general visitors, those attending our events, activities and volunteering programmes and identify barriers to participation Develop and begin to implement measures to ensure wider engagement with the National Park Develop more accurate measures to evaluate effectiveness of connection and engagement work
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
+Action to regain (if amber or red) Communication Actions Lead Officer, Jim Mitchell Through a strong partnership with the health sector and local communities: Facilitate our activities to benefit health: walking, cycling, volunteering, connection to nature and wild play Deliver a regional and a local workshop / conference to raise awareness of the benefit of nature to health and facilitate access to nature-based health solutions Facilitate a health fellowship with Health Education England to develop initiatives to benefit young people's health and wellbeing Support New Forest walking for health scheme enabling 10,000 hours to be spent walking for health Lead Officer, Jim Mitchell Through a better understanding of our existing and potential audiences and methods of delivery: Clarify which audiences are under-represented among general visitors, those attending our events, activities and volunteering programmes and identify barriers to participation Develop and begin to implement measures to ensure wider engagement with the National Park Develop more accurate measures to evaluate effectiveness of connection and engagement work